brno-hof/2048/README.md

 2048 implemented using Raylib+C

-# How to run
+# How to play
-First make sure you have gcc and the raylib library installed.
+First make sure you have gcc and raylib installed on your device.
 Then run
 ```bash
 ./build.sh && ./2048
 ```